Kitware/VTK/Wrapping/Tools/README.md

 6. Remove `struct yy_trans_info`, which is used nowhere in the code
 7. Add the following code at line 23 (after "`end standard C headers`")

-To avoid warning related to the use of isatty:

     #ifndef __cplusplus
     extern int isatty(int);
     #endif /* __cplusplus */